LieniieD/First_Python_project/Bandwidth_Monitor_Linux.md

 ## What the script does:
 Monitors the network interface and logs the amount of traffic every 5 minutes.
-Compresses the log file if it exceeds 10MB to save disk space.

 ## Script